Background pattern

 How Shingrix works

-Shingrix allows your body to remember the virus that causes shingles.
-This helps your immune system (the body's natural defenses) to be prepared to fight the virus and protect you from shingles and its complications.
+Shingrix helps your body remember the virus that causes shingles.
+This helps your immune system (the body's natural defenses) to be prepared to fight the virus and protect you against shingles and its complications.

-2. What you need to know before receiving Shingrix
+2. What you need to know before you receive Shingrix

-• you are allergic to the active ingredient or any of the other components of this vaccine (listed in section 6).
-Signs of an allergic reaction may include: skin rash with itching, difficulty breathing, and swelling of the face or tongue.
+• you are allergic to the active substance or any of the other ingredients of this vaccine (listed in section 6).
+The signs of an allergic reaction may include: skin rash with itching, difficulty breathing, and swelling of the face or tongue.

-You should not receive Shingrix if you have any of the above.
-If you are unsure, consult your doctor or pharmacist.
+Shingrix must not be administered if any of the above applies to you.
+If you are not sure, consult your doctor or pharmacist.

 Warnings and precautions

-Consult your doctor or pharmacist before starting Shingrix if:
+Consult your doctor or pharmacist before starting to receive Shingrix if:

 • you have a severe infection with a high temperature (fever).
 In these cases, vaccination may need to be postponed until you have recovered.
 A minor infection, such as a cold, should not be a problem, but consult your doctor first;

-• you have a blood clotting problem or easily form bruises.
+• you have a bleeding problem or bruise easily.

-If you have any of the above (or are unsure), consult your doctor or pharmacist before Shingrix is administered.
+If any of the above applies to you (or you are not sure), consult your doctor or pharmacist before you receive Shingrix.

-You may faint before or after any injection, so inform your doctor or nurse if you have fainted on previous occasions after receiving an injection.
+Fainting can occur after any injection, so tell your doctor or nurse if you have fainted after an injection in the past.

-Shingrix cannot be used as treatment if you already have shingles or complications associated with it.
+Shingrix cannot be used as a treatment if you already have shingles or complications associated with it.

-As with all vaccines, Shingrix may not protect everyone fully.
+As with all vaccines, it may not fully protect all people who are vaccinated.

-Consult your doctor if, after receiving Shingrix, you experience temporary nerve inflammation that causes pain, weakness, and paralysis (Guillain-Barré syndrome).
-There has been a slight increase in the risk of developing Guillain-Barré syndrome (estimated at 3 additional cases per million doses administered) after receiving Shingrix in people aged 65 years or older.
+Tell your doctor if, after receiving Shingrix, you experience temporary inflammation of the nerves that causes pain, weakness, and paralysis (called Guillain-Barré Syndrome).
+A slight increase in the risk of Guillain-Barré Syndrome (estimated at 3 additional cases per million doses administered) has been reported after receiving Shingrix in people aged 65 years and older.

-Inform your doctor or pharmacist if you are using, have recently used, or may need to use any other medication, including over-the-counter medications, or have recently received any other vaccine.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, including medicines obtained without a prescription, or if you have recently been given any other vaccine.

-Shingrix can be administered at the same time as other vaccines such as the seasonal flu inactivated vaccine, the 23-valent pneumococcal polysaccharide vaccine, the 13-valent pneumococcal conjugate vaccine, the reduced antigen content diphtheria, tetanus, and pertussis (acellular) vaccine, or the COVID-19 mRNA vaccine.
+Shingrix can be administered at the same time as other vaccines such as the inactivated, non-adjuvanted seasonal flu vaccine, the 23-valent pneumococcal polysaccharide vaccine, the 13-valent pneumococcal conjugate vaccine, the reduced antigen content diphtheria, tetanus, and pertussis (acellular component) vaccine, or the COVID-19 mRNA vaccine.
 A different injection site will be used for each vaccine.

 You are more likely to experience fever and/or chills when Shingrix is administered at the same time as the 23-valent pneumococcal polysaccharide vaccine.

-You are more likely to experience chills, fatigue, fever, gastrointestinal and digestive problems (including nausea, vomiting, diarrhea, and/or stomach pain), headache, muscle pain, or joint pain when you receive the COVID-19 mRNA vaccine at the same time as Shingrix.
+You are more likely to experience chills, fatigue, fever, stomach and digestive symptoms (including nausea, vomiting, diarrhea, and/or stomach pain), headache, muscle pain, or joint pain when the COVID-19 mRNA vaccine is administered at the same time as Shingrix.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before this vaccine is administered.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before you receive this vaccine.

-This medication contains potassium, less than 1 mmol (39 mg) per dose; this is essentially “potassium-free.”
+This medicine contains potassium, less than 1 mmol (39 mg) per dose; this is essentially “potassium-free”.

 3. How Shingrix is administered